preyanshu/paythree_avax/README.md

-# **PayThree – Payroll & ESOPs for the Somnia Ecosystem**
+# **PayThree – Payroll & ESOPs for the Avalanche Ecosystem**

 ## **Overview**

-**PayThree** is a next-generation platform built natively for the **Somnia ecosystem**, designed to redefine how organizations manage global payroll and ESOPs.
+**PayThree** is a next-generation platform built natively for the **Avalanche Fuji ecosystem**, designed to redefine how organizations manage global payroll and ESOPs.

-From a single, intuitive dashboard, organizations can **batch-process payouts** in one blockchain transaction, guarantee **on-chain transparency** with every payment verifiable on Somnia’s explorer, automate **ESOP vesting**, send **instant email notifications** for payouts and stock option events, and enable **cross-border, bank-free settlements** in seconds all while leveraging Somnia’s ultra-scalable, low-fee infrastructure.
+From a single, intuitive dashboard, organizations can **batch-process payouts** in one blockchain transaction, guarantee **on-chain transparency** with every payment verifiable on Avalanche's explorer, automate **ESOP vesting**, send **instant email notifications** for payouts and stock option events, and enable **cross-border, bank-free settlements** in seconds all while leveraging Avalanche's ultra-scalable, low-fee infrastructure.

-With PayThree, payroll isn’t just faster and cheaper  it’s global, verifiable, and built for the next generation of work
+With PayThree, payroll isn't just faster and cheaper – it's global, verifiable, and built for the next generation of work.

 ## Resources

 > **Note:** In the production version, the HR Portal is secured with role-based authentication and wallet verification.
-> For the **Somnia Hackathon demo**, we’ve temporarily kept it open so anyone can explore its features without setup friction.
+> For the **Avalanche Fuji demo**, we've temporarily kept it open so anyone can explore its features without setup friction.

 | Resource | Resource Link |
 |----------|---------------|